 Seed investing is far from an exact science.
 Because early-stage companies do not yet have a history of revenue and growth, investors must rely on observations and past experience to make judgments about the growth potential of the prospective company.
-This reliance on intuition and subjective information means there is all the more value in a systematic, institutional process that is respectful of the founder's time and designed to reach an informed decision quickly.
+This reliance on intuition and subjective information means there is all the more value in a systematic, institutional process that is respectful of the founder's time.
+And it is designed to quickly reach an informed decision on the most promising space technology companies to invest in.
 In this blog post, we share insights into Space Capital’s four-step investment process for Seed stage investing:

 - Alignment: Thesis and Value Driven

 - Diligence: Intentional and Diverse

 This concrete set of steps ensures that the pathway from introduction to investment is efficient, uniform, and value-driven.
 It will help demonstrate how our fool-proof vetting process is designed to facilitate our selection of the top space companies to invest in so we can generate maximum returns for our partners.
 Read on to learn how we do it!